 Symptoms of mild hypothermia are not always obvious and are often initially picked up by observers.
 Shivering is most likely the first thing you will notice as this is your body’s automatic attempt to warm itself.
 Other symptoms of mild hypothermia include shallow breathing, exhaustion, lack of muscle coordination and slight confusion or foggy thoughts.

-As your body temperature drops even further, you may start to feel drowsy, clumsy and confused.
-When DBT drops below 32°C, shivering stops, at which point medical help is required (you do not want to reach this stage).
+As your deep body temperature drops even further, you may start to feel drowsy, clumsy and confused.
+When DBT drops below 32°C, shivering stops, at which point medical help is required.

 How to reduce the risk hypothermia in cold water swimming